 The Fake Facebook login page above looks exactly like the real Facebook login page; in fact, it’s exactly the same!
 The only difference is what’s in the URL bar.
 So, hackers try to reserve a similar domain that a victim wouldn’t second-glance.

-After that’s finished, you can go to your web hosting account and upload both .txt files onto your Web site.
+After that’s finished, they can go to your web hosting account and upload both .txt files onto your Web site.
 Hackers can use their anonymous email accounts to deliver their malicious Web site to victims.
 There are many secure email services out there that they may use.
 However, some services can identify mass egress spam traffic.

 Hackers can create an email account that looks legitimate.
 I’ll leave that up to your imagination, but again, hackers are never going to use any of their personal information.
 Many of these secure email providers offer you the option to create aliases that you can use.
 There are also additional software alternatives hackers use to send mass spam mail.